devsub-agency/basepl/CONTRIBUTING.md

 ## CLI

-The `shadcn-ui` package is a CLI for adding components to your project.
-You can find the documentation for the CLI [here](https://ui.shadcn.com/docs/cli).
+The `basepl/cli` package is a CLI for adding components to your project.
+You can find the documentation for the CLI [here]().

-Any changes to the CLI should be made in the `packages/cli` directory.
+Any changes to the CLI should be made in the `packages/registry` directory.
 If you can, it would be great if you could add tests for your changes.

 ## Testing